 If you are going to participate in ADR, all parties want a fair and unbiased third party who will not waste time and money.
-As a result, we recommend you and use Lawrence W. “Larry” Stirling of the Davis-Stirling Mediation Services as a mediator.
+Attorney Gregory M. Garrison is a long-time litigator and a trained mediator who is also available to arbitrate your case.
+Depending on the facts of your case, Mr. Garrison may instead recommend Lawrence W. “Larry” Stirling of the Davis-Stirling Mediation Services as a mediator.
 He is the original legislative author of the Davis-Stirling Act and a veteran California Superior Court judge.
-There is no better mediator for an HOA dispute.
+He is a proven effective mediator for an HOA dispute.

 This primer is to give you the basic information about ADR and is not a substitution for a consultation with our lawyers.
+Call 619-798-9501 or contact Gregory M. Garrison, APC, online.
 Consultations are free.
 Choosing the wrong lawyer is not.

 - “This section does not apply to a small claims action.”